 in collaboration with

-The visual and acoustic landscape of Seville becomes movement in a dance solo, offered as its world première.
-It alludes to childlike innocence based on what is known as the 'Baile de los Seises' and the unbroken voices of l'Escolania de Montserrat.
+The visual and acoustic landscape of Seville becomes movement in a dance solo, that alludes to childlike innocence based on what is known as the 'Baile de los Seises' and the unbroken voices of a children choir.